Last modified June 26, 2026

 • Ensure dex is configured in your management clusters with a supported identity provider.
 Contact Giant Swarm support if not.

-• VS Code with the GitHub Copilot extension, or Cursor.
+• An MCP-capable client: Claude Code, Cursor, or VS Code with the GitHub Copilot extension.

 Download the muster binary from the GitHub releases page.
 It’s a single binary with no additional dependencies—just put it somewhere on your PATH.

-A context tells Muster which aggregator endpoint to connect to.
+A context tells the CLI which aggregator endpoint to use.
 Add one with the endpoint URL your account engineer provided, then activate it:

 muster context add my-platform --endpoint https://muster.<management-cluster>.<base-domain>/mcp